AMWA-TV/is-device-configuration/docs/Backup & restore.md

 The response MUST include a collection of all target device model role paths with a restore `status` property.
 For role paths which have a `status` other than `Ok` the response MUST also include a `statusMessage` with details of why the restore failed.

+//TBD: Do we need to give more detailed examples of statuses and statusMessages?

-It is expected that a `full backup` performed on the same unit and restored on the same unit and same version MUST be supported by the unit.
+A `full backup` performed on the same unit and restored on the same unit and same version MUST be supported by the device.

 Devices MUST allow the partial restoration of backups which have at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.

+Devices MUST allow restoration of modified backups (full or partial backups where the data sets have been modified by a controller or provisioning tool) which have at least one role path `status` of `Ok` when supplying the `allowPartial` argument of `true` in the request.

-//TODO: Do we think some devices may need to be put in maintenance mode for this to work?
+//TODO: Do we think some devices may need to be put in maintenance mode for restore to work?

 ## 3. Restoring same unit but different version